ThomasFoydel/mern-heroku-template/README.md

 heroku login
 ```

 Only run this one if you have not already initialized the git repository.
-If you already have your project hooked up to a GitHub repo do not run this one:
+If you already have your project hooked up to a GitHub repo do not run this one.
+If you cloned this repository

 ```
 git init